 An air conditioning system that has been serviced recently and in good nick will work better and more efficiently than one that hasn't.

-A warmed up engine which has reached optimum temperature performs better.
+A warmed up the engine which has reached optimum temperature performs better.
 A cold engine or an engine that is overheating does not.

-Based on all of the above factors, generally using air conditioning could reduce 5%-10% of the your mpg or 1-3mpg in simpler terms.
+Based on all of the above factors, generally using air conditioning could reduce 5%-10% of your mpg or 1-3mpg in simpler terms.
 Using air conditioning doesn't really use that much fuel but if you used it all the time that cost would add up significantly.
 If you only really use it when it's too hot or too cold then the extra cost is pretty much minimal.

 Indeed, in a test using a wind tunnel it was concluded that having windows down used less fuel than having air conditioning on, regardless of speed.
-So, if you're looking to save some pennies then go for it, however to drive in comfort we would of course recommend using air con as having windows down is noisy, potentially dangerous and uncomfortable at high speeds, here's a graph showing the results.
+So, if you're looking to save some pennies then go for it, however, to drive in comfort we would, of course, recommend using air con as having windows down is noisy, potentially dangerous, and uncomfortable at high speeds, here's a graph showing the results.